orb-community/orb/docs/Orb-OpenTelemetry.md

-# How Orb Agent would send info in otlp to the Orb Sink
+# How Orb Agent would send info in otlp to the Orb Sink - test

 Orb Agent fetches information from Pktvisor using a receiver pktvisorreceiver in package that implements a customized receiver from opentelemetry.